 Status

-.....There is a great deal of uncertainty regarding
+.....There used to be a great deal of uncertainty

-this moth in Nottinghamshire, but it does seem to be genuinely scarce or
+regarding this moth in Nottinghamshire and until recently, it did seem to be genuinely scarce or

-rare.
-Misidentification with Heart and Dart or Turnip Moth appears most
+rare at one point.
+Misidentification with Heart and Dart or Turnip Moth

-is difficult, but it would appear to show a tendancy for sandy soils.
+is quite difficult, but it would appear to show a tendancy for

 A note on Broadholme records: